 So if you are planning to cover all the attraction as it is then you can for sure go ahead and book this ticket without any doubt.

-But if you think the Hop on Hop Off Bus Tour of Lisbon for 72hrs is an overkill then you can read further about seperate option which you can try.
+But if you think the Tickets For Hop On Hop Off Bus Boat Tramcar Lisbon 72 Hour All In One Tour P977361 Tickets is an overkill then you can read further about separate option which you can try.

 What are the alternatives to Lisbon Pass?